intel/media-delivery/README.rst

 CDN
 ~~~

-Not ready
+This solution can be built with ``--build-arg SOLUTION=cdn`` which is the default.

+This solution is using ffmpeg generate HLS stream.
+TODO: describe more.

 Edge
 ~~~~

-This solution can be built with ``--build-arg SOLUTION=edge`` which is the default.
+This solution can be built with ``--build-arg SOLUTION=edge``.

 This solution is using Nginx RTMP module to generate HLS stream.
 TODO: describe more.